colmcallan/milestoneproject4/README.md

 - You'll see actions such as:
     - A list of all bugs raised
     - The ability to view the bug and comment on it
-    - up-vote the bug to add it to your cart as a ticket to speed up the fixing process by us
+    - Up-vote the bug to add it to your cart as a ticket to speed up the fixing process by us
+    - Bug results are paginated for a better User Experience